dfamonteiro/blog/blog/content/posts/2025-books.md

 It sounds straightforward at first glance but it's so well executed that it becomes the narrative engine of the book.
 It also brings with it the added benefit of grounding the contents of the book in the real-world scenarios from the fictitional company.

 _Software Architecture: The Hard Parts_ might just become my new gold standard when judging tecnical books.
-The best compliment I can give it is that I can't recommend a specific part of the book: the whole book is great and you are rewarded by reading the book from start to finish with the enjoyment of following these fictional architects finding solutions for their conudrums.
+The best compliment I can give it is that I can't recommend a specific part of the book: the whole book is great and you are rewarded by reading the book from start to finish with the enjoyment of following these fictional architects while they find solutions for their conundrums.
 By the end of the book you'll be cheering them on!